SoldierChen/HomePage/_pages/about.md

 About me
 ======

-I received my Ph.D. degree from School of Computing, National University of Singapore, under the supervision of [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+I received my Ph.D. degree from National University of Singapore in 2022, under the supervision of [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).

 <!-- My research interests are in hardware accelerator, FPGAs, heterogeneous computing, graph processing and database systems. -->
+My research aims to build sustainable computing systems by the means of algorithm-hardware co-design and system optimizations.
-My research focuses on *deployable* hardware accelerators for emerging applications such as graph processing and database systems.
+In particular, I am interested in designing *deployable* hardware accelerators using FPGAs for emerging applications such as graph processing, database systems and machine learning systems.